 - Grade One: A grade one sprain involves some stretching of and damage to the ligament.
 With this type of sprain, you will experience some pain, tenderness and swelling.
 You might be able to put some weight on it, and will benefit from stretching exercises.

 - Grade Two: A bit more serious, grade two sprains mean that some fibers, but not all, are torn in the ligament.
 The pain will be greater and the swelling and tenderness more pronounced with a grade two sprain.
 In addition, you may be fitted with an air splint and/or begin physical therapy as your sprain heals.

 - Grade Three: The most serious of the three types of sprain is a grade three.
 This involves a complete tearing or rupture of the ligament.
 Your ankle will be immobilized with this injury and your physical therapy will continue longer.
 There is even a possibility of surgery to reconstruct the ligament.

-Don’t Wait to See a Doctor When You Sprain Your Ankle
+Don’t Wait to See a Podiatrist When You Sprain Your Ankle

 While sometimes the cure may be simple, ankle sprains can also develop into long-term problems.
 It is never smart to “tough it out” or try to treat your own injury.
 You should see a foot and ankle specialist in order to find out just how serious your injury is.

 A doctor may do any or all of the following to diagnose your sprain:

 - Physically examine your ankle to determine the amount of swelling, bruising and pain.
 This can help to decide what grade sprain you have suffered.

 - Take X-rays to look at the bones in your foot and ankle to check for fractures.